HIV and Specific Populations

 Get tested for HIV.

-Whether you test HIV positive or HIV negative, you can take action to protect your health and prevent HIV transmission.
+Whether you test HIV positive or HIV negative, in both cases you can take action to protect your health and prevent HIV transmission.

 • How often is HIV testing recommended for gay and bisexual men?

-CDC recommends that all sexually active gay and bisexual men get tested for HIV at least once a year.
-Some sexually active gay and bisexual men (including those who have more than one partner or have had casual sex with people they do not know) may benefit from getting tested more often, for example, every 3 to 6 months.
+The CDC recommends that all sexually active gay, bisexual, and other men who have male-to-male sexual contact get tested for HIV at least once a year.
+However, some sexually active gay and bisexual men (such as those who have more than one partner or have had casual sex with people they do not know) may benefit from getting tested more often (for example, every 3 to 6 months).

 Visit this CDC webpage to learn more about HIV testing and to find a testing location near you: Let’s Stop HIV Together.